 - Walmart Supercenter (1907 SE Washington St, Idabel, OK 74745)

 Lake History: Lake Raymond Gary was constructed by the Oklahoma Department of Wildlife Conservation in 1956.

-Notable Characteristics of Lake or Fishery: A major portion of the lakes public access lies within Raymond Gary State Park.
+Notable Characteristics of Lake: A major portion of the lakes public access lies within Raymond Gary State Park.

 Habitat Types, Status, and Improvements: An abundance of vegetation surrounds the shoreline at the lake.
 The lake has 11 marked fish attractors made up of brush piles.
 Staff refurbished these attractors in 2010.
 In addition to maintaining fish attractor sites, staff will assist the Raymond Gary State Park staff in maintaining fishing access within the park.

-Description of Fish Management Practices: The 16-22” protected slot limit was removed in 2011.
+Management Practices: The 16-22” protected slot limit was removed in 2011.
 Effective immediately, six (6) largemouth bass over the 14” minimum length limit may be harvested each day.
 Annual 9” channel catfish stockings will continue at a rate of 40 per acre.
 Future stocking rates and frequency could be adjusted following an examination of catch rates and growth rates during summer netting surveys.
-Additionally, 23,733 certified Florida largemouth bass were stocked in 2011.
-Stocked 1.5” FLMB and offspring have the potential to reach 10 lbs. or greater.
+Additionally, 23,733 certified Florida strain largemouth bass were stocked in 2011.
+Stocked 1.5” Florida strain largemouth bass and offspring have the potential to reach 10 lbs. or greater.
 Total largemouth bass abundance was moderate during 2009 electrofishing surveys.
-Quality LMB 14” and over are present in moderate to high abundance.
-A 6.0 lbs., 22” LMB was recorded as the largest of the sample.
+Quality largemouth bass 14” and over are present in moderate to high abundance.
+A 6.0 lbs., 22” largemouth bass was recorded as the largest of the sample.